bbauska/meta-react-basics/README.md

 This brings me a step closer to completing my ternary operator.
 Although I've added the characters needed to construct the ternary operator, I still need to add the return values.
-In other words, if **name == 'Bob'** evaluates to true, I want to return the words, "Yes, it is Bob!".
+In other words, if <b>name == 'Bob'</b> evaluates to true, I want to return the words, "Yes, it is Bob!".
 Otherwise, I want to return the words "I don't know this person".